John Hobhouse, 1st Baron Broughton: Later life

+In 1840 Hobhouse was appointed Colonel of the Wiltshire Militia; although disembodied, the regiment received the 'Royal' prefix a year later.
+When the Militia was reformed in 1852 he retained the colonelcy.
+He gave up the command in 1859 and was appointed the regiment's Honorary Colonel.

 In 1852 Hobhouse was also made a Knight Grand Cross of the Order of the Bath (GCB), and took little part in political life, being mainly occupied in literary pursuits and in correspondence.
-Lord Broughton was a partner in Whitbread's brewery, a fellow of the Royal Society, and one of the founders of the Royal Geographical Society.
+Lord Broughton was a partner in Whitbread's brewery and a fellow of the Royal Society.
+He was one of the founders of the Royal Geographical Society which formed on 16 July 1830.

 In the opinion of the author of his biography in the Encyclopaedia Britannica (1911) he was a good classical scholar, and although not eloquent, an able debater.

 Family

 Lord Broughton married Lady Julia, daughter of George Hay, 7th Marquess of Tweeddale, in 1828.
 They had three daughters.
 Lady Julia died of tuberculosis in April 1835.

-Hobhouse died in London on 3 June 1869, and being without heir male the barony lapsed on his death, the baronetcy passing to his nephew, Charles Parry Hobhouse.
+Hobhouse died in London on 3 June 1869.
+Being without heir male, the barony lapsed on his death.
+The baronetcy passed to his nephew, Charles Parry Hobhouse.